ProtonMail brings its ProtonVPN service to Android

 VPNs have served as popular online privacy tools for years, helping internet users hide their true location to access services usually restricted to other regions.
 In the wake of Donald Trump’s presidential election victory, and growing concerns around digital privacy in general, VPN and encrypted messaging services reported a surge in downloads.

 “Strong encryption and privacy are a social and economic necessity,” noted ProtonMail cofounder Andy Yen.
 “Not only does this technology protect activists and dissidents, it is also key to protecting democracy in the digital age.
-“There are 2 billion Android users worldwide, and being able to provide each and every one of them access to secure Internet is a major milestone in our mission to make online privacy a reality again for all internet users.”
+“There are 2 billion Android users worldwide, and being able to provide each and every one of them access to secure internet is a major milestone in our mission to make online privacy a reality again for all internet users.”

-There are plenty of VPNs out there, but ProtonVPN is striving to address many of the known “security shortcomings” in existing services, such as those that use pre-shared keys or insecure protocols and encryption.
+There are plenty of VPNs out there, but ProtonVPN is striving to address many of the known security shortcomings in existing services, such as those that use pre-shared keys or insecure protocols and encryption.
 ProtonVPN promises a secure core architecture that channels traffic “through multiple encrypted tunnels” to defend against network-based attacks, similar to the way Tor works.

-Additionally, ProtonVPN isn’t ad-supported and is available completely for free, without any prompts to upgrade to access unlimited data.
+Additionally, ProtonVPN isn’t ad-supported and is available for free, without prompts to upgrade to access unlimited data.

 “It is important to make the tools that protect online privacy and freedom widely accessible,” added Yen.
 “For this reason, we are releasing ProtonVPN on Android for free, without bandwidth limits or other data caps.”